prodmodfour/avengers_campaign_player_wiki/backgrounds/the_balanced_one/the_balanced_one.md

 - You may still act, but your choices must align with your dominant nature.
 - You can repeat the saving throw once per minute to regain control.
 - If you have not yet transformed, you immediately shift into **hybrid form** upon losing control.

+For the purposes of this effect, Rage does not count as a loss of control.

 ---